awmckinley/config/modules/media.play/README.md

 # Media Players

-Software for playing video and audio files.
+A collection of versatile media players for local and streaming content playback, including both general-purpose and specialized streaming clients.